Mennenth/SC2SmoothBrainifier/README.md

-# Steam Controller 2 Smooth Brain-ifier
-Congratulations.
-You bought a $100 piece of highly advanced hardware, only to demand it function exactly like a $50 plastic brick without Steam running.
-You want to take a device that vastly exceeds the capabilities of a standard Xbox controller and lobotomize it.
+You bought a $100 piece of bleeding-edge hardware.
+It has capacitive touch, high-fidelity haptics, trackpads, and a gyroscope.
+It is a masterpiece of modern engineering.

+And yet, to play a game on Windows in 2026, you are forced to make it masquerade as an Xbox 360 controller from 2005.

 Why?
-I don't know, but here we are.
-Personally, I think this situation is ridiculous.

-Non-Steam compatibility was "solved" a decade ago with the original Steam Controller.
-The community built tools like GlosSI, and now they've built [SISR](https://github.com/Alia5/SISR).
-But apparently, following a basic setup guide is too much work for you.
-You complained that [SISR](https://github.com/Alia5/SISR) "still relies on Steam".
-I suppose it's a case of "monkey see basic controls, monkey want plug and play".
-You are willingly missing the point of having a highly advanced controller backed by highly advanced customization software.

-Well, fine.
-Here is your pacifier.
+Because Microsoft's driver ecosystem is a rusted-out dumpster fire.
+Windows is a trillion-dollar operating system that still treats any peripheral more complex than two sticks and a D-pad like it’s absolute witchcraft.

+Companies like Valve have to rely on software layers (Steam Input) because the native Windows API (XInput) is physically incapable of comprehending the innovation happening in hardware.

+It isn't your fault that you just want to play a game on Epic or GOG without launching Steam.

+Since Windows has a smooth brain, we have to smooth the brain of the controller so the OS can understand it.
+That's what this tool does.

-## How to Use This Dumb Thing
+## How to Dumb it Down

-1. Install [usbip-win2](https://github.com/vadimgrn/usbip-win2).
-This is required for [VIIPER](https://github.com/Alia5/VIIPER) to work.
+1: Install [usbip-win2](https://github.com/vadimgrn/usbip-win2).
+This is the open-source backbone [VIIPER](https://github.com/Alia5/VIIPER) (the backbone of this app) needs to trick Windows.

-2. Close Steam.
+2: Close Steam.

-3. Run the .exe downloaded from releases.
+3: Run the .exe downloaded from releases.

-4. Enjoy your expensive Xbox controller.
+4: Play your games.

 ## What Exactly Is This Program?

-SC2SmoothBrainifier does one thing: it converts the basic controls of your Steam Controller 2026 into a basic Xbox 360 controller, completely bypassing Steam.
+SC2SmoothBrainifier lobotomizes the Steam Controller 2026 just enough to make Windows happy, without needing Steam running in the background.

-It uses hidAPI to find the controller's puck and violently kills Lizard Mode.
-Then, it sits in your system tray and feeds the raw HID data from your Steam Controller 2026 into a virtual Xbox controller created by [VIIPER](https://github.com/Alia5/VIIPER).
+It uses hidAPI to intercept the raw data from the controller's puck, disables Valve's "Lizard Mode," and sits in your system tray feeding the data into a virtual Xbox controller created by [VIIPER](https://github.com/Alia5/VIIPER).

-If that's too much technical jargon for you: complicated thing in, simple thing out.
+Translating the future into 2005's standards.
+Complicated thing in, simple thing out.

-## What Actually Works?
+## What Survived the Lobotomy?

-Here is the basic stuff that is mapped for you:
+Here is what XInput can actually understand, which this app supports:
-* Left and Right analog sticks.
+* Left and Right analog sticks, and their clicks
-* Left and Right stick clicks.
-* ABXY.
+* ABXY
-* DPAD.
+* DPAD
-* Bumpers.
+* Bumpers
-* Triggers.
+* Triggers
-* Start, Back, and Guide buttons.
+* Start, Back, and Guide buttons

-Here is what is explicitly ignored, because you asked for it:
+Here are the casualties of Microsoft's neglect (Unsupported):
-* Either trackpad.
+* Either trackpad
-* Either trackpad click.
+* Either trackpad click
-* Capsense on top of the sticks.
+* Capsense on top of the sticks
-* Either grip sense.
+* Either grip sense
-* The back buttons.
+* The back buttons
-* Gyro.
+* Gyro

-This program is simple: it has no GUI, no rebinding, and absolutely no advanced features.

-...
-Oh, you wanted those advanced features?
-Go use Steam Input.
-Or if you're playing non-Steam games, use [SISR](https://github.com/Alia5/SISR).
+There is no GUI.
+There is no rebinding.
+If you want those advanced features back, you have to go back to Steam, or use [SISR](https://github.com/Alia5/SISR) for non Steam games.

-## Running Steam At The Same Time as [SISR](https://github.com/Alia5/SISR) (For Masochists)
+## Running Steam At The Same Time (The Hybrid Approach)

-Technically, multiple programs can read the same HID reports at once.
-If you insist on keeping the basic controls basic but want to run Steam alongside this app, you can.
+Technically, multiple programs can read the same raw USB data at once.
+If you want Windows to handle the basic inputs natively but let Steam handle the advanced stuff (like gyro), you can.

 To prevent your PC from registering double inputs, you must:
 * Disable Xbox controller support in Steam.
-This prevents Steam from hooking into the virtual Xbox controller VIIPER just made.
+This prevents Steam from hooking into the virtual controller [VIIPER](https://github.com/Alia5/VIIPER) just spawned.
-* Ensure the "basic controls" of the Steam Controller 2026 are completely blanked out in your Steam configurations.
+* Blank out the basic controls in your Steam Controller configuration.

-From there, SC2SmoothBrainifier handles the basic controls, and Steam Input can handle the advanced stuff like trackpads and gyro.

-The catch?
-Any configuration changes you make in Steam Input cannot modify the basic controls in any way.
-Honestly, it would be much simpler to just use Steam Input for everything.
+SC2SmoothBrainifier handles the legacy stuff; Steam handles the future.
+The catch is that Steam Input can no longer modify your basic controls.

 ## Why [VIIPER](https://github.com/Alia5/VIIPER) and not Vigembus?

-Because Vigembus is dead and no longer maintained.
+Because Vigembus is dead, much like Microsoft's innovation in controller APIs.

-[VIIPER](https://github.com/Alia5/VIIPER) is actively maintained, newer, and is the exact same backbone that [SISR](https://github.com/Alia5/SISR) is built on.
-By forcing you to install [usbip-win2](https://github.com/vadimgrn/usbip-win2) to run SC2SmoothBrainifier, you already have the prerequisites for [SISR](https://github.com/Alia5/SISR).
-Consider it a clear upgrade path for when you eventually realize what you've done.
+[VIIPER](https://github.com/Alia5/VIIPER) is actively maintained, operates entirely in user-space, and is the exact same backbone that [SISR](https://github.com/Alia5/SISR) is built on.
+By installing [usbip-win2](https://github.com/vadimgrn/usbip-win2) to run this app, you've already met the prerequisites for [SISR](https://github.com/Alia5/SISR).
+Consider it an easy upgrade path when you're ready to unlock the rest of your controller but still intend to use it for non Steam games.

 ## Why Vibe Coded?

-For a task this simple, vibe coding is all that's needed.
-Or rather, it's all this dumb project deserved.

-This utility was generated using the Gemini 3.1 Pro Preview model.
-As of the time of the initial release, 40k tokens were used to create and debug the program.
+Because fixing a multi-billion dollar company's driver limitations shouldn't require a whole development studio.